ramkandimalla94/Product_Detection/README.md

 # Notes

-      Inference.py and Get_Metrics.py codes can be optimised more.
-Time of Inference.py can be reducing by running the inference on images parallely with multiprocessing currently its on for loop.
+      Inference.py code can be optimised more.
+Time of Inference.py can be reducing by running the inference on images parallely with multiprocessing(currently its on for loop), Also I am saving Predictions of images in a text file to caliculate mAP and other metrics(this part of code can be optimised too)

+      Get_Metrics.py code be cleaned more.